Nebraska (NE) Car Sales Tax & Fees [+ Calculator]

 How Much Is the Car Sales Tax in Nebraska?

 However, this does not include any potential local or county taxes.
-The average local tax rate in Nebraska is 0.825%, which brings the total average rate to 6.325%.
+The total average combined local tax rate is 6.97%.

 How to Calculate Nebraska Sales Tax on a Car